Sichao25/juju/README.md

 This is my first React Application.
+Check the another version of this website in https://github.com/Sichao25/bootstrap_project.git.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Screenshot

 ![Image](1.jpg)